HidekiMori-CIT/aenet-lammps/README.md

+# Update
+2020/11/05 add the patch file for aenet-2.0.4 and slightly modify the pair_aenet.cpp

 # About this package

 This package provides the interface module between aenet [1] and LAMMPS [2], patch of aenet for the LAMMPS library, and Artificial Neural network (ANN) potential parameter file of BCC iron.